Multilevel-NN/torchbraid/README.md

 `make tests-direct-gpu`

 If the test works, your MPI version supports direct GPU communication.
-You should see output that looks like
+You should see output that looks like (note that the output header that tries to explain how the test result should be interpreted).

 ```